jcpaiva-fgpe/975e94d9-63b0-4393-837a-ecd0aec78e86/exercises/66599f6f-9a6e-4839-a0ac-1fe210978ebb/statements/fb03ab2a-deac-4952-9a84-feb94ff77620/s.md

 >>> 3
 ```
 \
 Try the bracket notation, print the numeric values of _amazingObj_.
+One console.log() for each value.